Do you offer transcript reviews/meetings/tours?

 How can I ensure a competitive application?

-The OHSU PA Program admissions committee is looking for well-rounded candidates who bring a strong academic background (overall GPA, BCP GPA, positive trends in academics, most recent 45-60 credit hours GPA, and GRE scores) and good health care experience.
+The OHSU PA Program admissions committee is looking for well-rounded candidates who bring a strong academic background (overall GPA, BCP GPA, positive trends in academics, most recent 45-60 credit hours GPA) and good health care experience.
 In addition, the committee considers your motivation, narrative statements, your understanding of the PA profession, community service, letters of recommendation, etc.